Close up of hands being comforted after a wrongful death.

 How Long Do You Have to Sue for Wrongful Death in Texas?

-In accordance with Texas’s wrongful death laws, family members have three years from their loved one’s death to make a claim.
-Alternatively, the representative of the deceased person’s estate has up to two years to file a wrongful death claim on their behalf.
-This is known as the statute of limitations.
+In accordance with Texas’ laws and the statute of limitations, family members have two years from the date of their loved one’s death to file a claim.
+Similarly, the representative of the deceased person’s estate has two years to file a wrongful death claim on the decedent’s behalf.

 We always recommend that family members get in touch with us as soon as possible, as the sooner we get to work to investigate your claim, the stronger the evidence is likely to be in your case.
 In addition, some cases can take a substantial amount of time to investigate fully.